algesten/ureq/README.md

 low concurrency.

 That's why ureq uses blocking I/O and plans to stay that way.
-Other HTTP clients offer both an async API and a blocking API, but we want to offer a client that offers a blocking API without pulling in all the dependencies required by an async API.
+Other HTTP clients offer both an async API and a blocking API, but we want to offer a blocking API without pulling in all the dependencies required by an async API.

 [async]: https://rust-lang.github.io/async-book/01_getting_started/02_why_async.html
 [async-std]: https://github.com/async-rs/async-std#async-std